MA in International Relations

-This requirement familiarizes students with the diverse sources and methods used to analyze data upon which decisions are made, upon which programs and policies are designed and implemented.
-Upon completion
+This course familiarizes students with the diverse sources and methods used to analyze data upon which decisions are made, upon which programs and policies are designed and implemented.

 chose a course relevant to their career track to develop more depth, or one that will broaden their perspective outside their chosen area of focus.

-This course will offer a broad overview of the history
+This course offers a broad overview of the history

 over the past century in the context of the major theories of international relations.

-This course offers an introduction to the comparative analysis of foreign policy for the professional degree students in the MA in International Relations Program.
-A survey and
+This course introduces the comparative analysis of foreign policy through a survey and

-The entire enterprise of international relations is conditioned by cultural issues.
-These are of two kinds; the general background that is formed by cultural activities, and phenomena that are specifically
+International relations is conditioned by cultural issues, including the general background formed by cultural activities, and phenomena that are specifically

 cultural.
-Both of these levels of culture are becoming more important in the international relations.
-This course offers a basic and systematic survey of a variety of domains of world affairs in which culture is of particular importance.
+This course offers a survey of a variety of domains of world affairs in which culture is particularly important.

-not as a radical departure from traditional development thinking, but rather as
+is not a departure from traditional development thinking, but rather as

 The Capstone Seminar is a one-credit course to be offered during the Maymester, offering professional training to students before they embark on their summer internships.
 The object of the seminar is to provide students with the opportunity to apply